TheGreatSquid/neural_net/README.md

 # neural_net
-A neural network framework using numpy
+A neural network framework using numpy, by TheGreatSquid and Anlonymous :)